-This is one of five water supply reservoirs owned by the City of Norfolk that are open to fishing.
-Western Branch Reservoir and Lake Prince are located in Suffolk; Burnt Mills Reservoir is in Isle of Wight County; Lake Whitehurst is in Virginia Beach and Norfolk; and Lake Smith is in Virginia Beach.
-Boat permits are required to launch and fish in all five lakes (for fishing & boating permit information, see the More Information tab) .
+This is one of six water supply reservoirs owned by the City of Norfolk that are open to fishing.
+Western Branch Reservoir and Lake Prince are located in Suffolk; Burnt Mills Reservoir is in Isle of Wight County; Lake Whitehurst is in Virginia Beach and Norfolk; and Lake Smith and Lake Lawson are in Virginia Beach.
+Boat permits are required to launch and fish in all lakes (for fishing & boating permit information, see the More Information tab) .
 Either a daily or annual boat permit is required.
-These can be purchased at either the Lake Whitehurst fishing station on Shore Drive in Norfolk or at the Granby Municipal Building, 400 Granby Street, Norfolk.
-The permits are good on all five lakes.

 At 1,265 acres, Western Branch is the largest of the Norfolk water supply lakes.
 With a maximum depth of 35 feet, it is also the deepest.
 The lake takes its name from the stream on which it was impounded in 1962, i.e. western branch of Nansemond River.
 The lake is horseshoe shaped with Lake Prince upstream on one arm and Lake Burnt Mills upstream on the other arm.

 Western Branch provides anglers the opportunity to catch a wide variety of species.
 Of the 22 species for which the Department issues trophy fish awards (citations now called certificates of recognition), 13 are found here.
 Western Branch is one of the top waters in the state in trophy sunfish, white perch, yellow perch, and largemouth bass.
 The lake also has a healthy crappie population.